Shaun George (cricketer)

-Shaun George (born 25 January 1968) is a South African former cricketer who later became an umpire.
-He is part of Cricket South Africa's umpire panel for first-class matches.
+Shaun George (25 January 1968 – 24 February 2024) was a South African former cricketer who later became an international umpire.
+He was part of Cricket South Africa's umpire panel for first-class matches.

 Playing career

 George played first-class cricket for Eastern Province and Transvaal between 1987 and 1991.

 Umpiring career

-After making his first-class and List A umpiring debuts in 2004, George made his international debut in a Twenty20 international (T20I) in 2010.
+After making his first-class and List A umpiring debut in 2004, George officiated in his first Twenty20 international (T20I) in 2010.
 He made his One-day international (ODI) debut the following year.

-In January 2018, he was named as one of the seventeen on-field umpires for the 2018 Under-19 Cricket World Cup.
-He was later appointed as one of the on-field umpires for the tournament final.
+He was one of the seventeen on-field umpires for the 2018 Under-19 Cricket World Cup.
+He was one of the on-field umpires for the tournament final.
 In May 2018, he was promoted to the ICC Test/ODI Emerging Panel of umpires.

 In October 2018, he was named as one of the twelve on-field umpires for the 2018 ICC Women's World Twenty20.
-Along with Langton Rusere, he was appointed as one of the on-field umpires for the tournament's final.
+Along with Langton Rusere, he was appointed one of the on-field umpires for the tournament's final.

 In July 2019, George umpired in his 50th ODI, in the third ODI between Ireland and Zimbabwe, at Stormont, Belfast.
-In February 2020, the ICC named him as one of the umpires to officiate in matches during the 2020 ICC Women's T20 World Cup in Australia.
+In February 2020, the ICC named him one of the umpires to officiate in matches during the 2020 ICC Women's T20 World Cup in Australia.